cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 recursively, such that the isolation efficiency depends on a chosen identification working point.
 Usually, these efficiencies are measured as functions of the p<sub>T</sub> and &eta; of the muon.

+Scale factors used for correction are then derived as the ratio of the efficiencies in data and simulation.
+Such a scale factor is expected to be close to one, but may differ from unity due to differences of detector response between data events and simulated events or modelling used in simulation, leading to different distributions of quantities used for reconstruction, identification of muons and the particles around it.

 ### Z boson p<sub>T</sub> correction